 Do you know the pros and cons of uninsured motorist coverage?

 Over the course of a typical driving lifetime, a driver can expect to be involved in three to four accidents.
 Even with statistics like this, it is still easy to think it will never happen to you.
 But as the old adage says, you should hope for the best but prepare for the worst.
-Uninsured motorist coverage can help you do this.
+Florida uninsured motorist coverage can help you do this.

-Florida law mandates a minimal car insurance standard, but Florida does not require drivers to have liability insurance.
+Florida law mandates a minimal auto insurance standard, but Florida does not require drivers to have liability insurance.
 Even though Florida requires some coverage, Florida ranks number two in the nation for the highest portion of uninsured drivers, which is around 24%.

 "1 in 4 drivers on Florida roads do not have any car insurance."